unprofession-al/bpmon/README.md

 # end point, pass some uri parameters, send an email to a specific address etc.
 # The 'responsible' string is inherited by its KPIs if not overwritten...
 responsible: app.team@example.com
+# By providing a list of 'recipients' subcommands such as 'beta dashboard' can
+# use that information in order do provide some sort of authorization.
+recipients: [ UsersAppX ]
 # Now the KPIs...
 kpis:
   -